labsyspharm/scimap/docs/pl/sm.pl.stacked_barplot.md

 `subset_yaxis` : list, optional *(The default is None)*
         Subset y-axis before plotting.
 Pass in a list of categories. `eg- subset_yaxis = ['Celltype_A', 'Celltype_B']`

+`order_xaxis` : list, optional *(The default is None)*
+        Order the x-axis of the plot as needed.
+Pass in a list of categories. eg- order_xaxis = ['ROI_5', 'ROI_1'] The default is None and will be plotted based on alphabetic order.
+Please note that if you change the order, pass all categories, failure to do so will generate NaN's.

+`order_yaxis` : list, optional *(The default is None)*
+        Order the y-axis of the plot as needed.
+Pass in a list of categories. eg- order_yaxis = ['Celltype_B', 'Celltype_A'] The default is None and will be plotted based on alphabetic order.
+Please note that if you change the order, pass all categories, failure to do so will generate NaN's.

 `method` : string, optional *(The default is 'percent')*
         Available options: 'percent' and 'absolute'.